The Bankrate promise

 - Whole life insurance: A whole life insurance policy is permanent coverage that will remain in force as long as you pay the premium.
 In addition, a portion of your premium will be put into a savings vehicle that you can draw from once a certain amount has accumulated.
-Although whole life insurance can play a role in a comprehensive financial plan, it will not be the cheapest option for a smoker or nonsmoker.
+Although whole life insurance can play a role in a comprehensive financial plan, it will likely not be the cheapest option for a smoker or nonsmoker.

 - Guaranteed issue insurance: Guaranteed issue insurance is a unique type of permanent life insurance policy that does not require a medical exam or health screening.
 If you are a smoker or have an existing health condition, this may appeal to you, though coverage limits are usually capped around $25,000.
-Your premiums will not be based on your smoking behavior but will instead take into account your age, gender and the amount of coverage you would like.
-The caveat with this type of life insurance is it can be more expensive than medically underwritten life insurance for a smoker in generally good health.
+Your premiums will not be based on your smoking behavior, but will instead take into account your age, gender and the amount of coverage you would like.
+The caveat with this type of life insurance is it can typically be more expensive than medically underwritten life insurance for a smoker in generally good health.

 What happens if you lie on a life insurance application about smoking?

 It’s never a good idea to lie on a life insurance application.
 If you lie on your life insurance application and your insurer discovers the misinformation, your application may be denied.
-An insurer could also withhold the death benefit from your beneficiaries if the lie is found upon your death — and that is a risk you do not want to take.
+An insurer could also withhold the death benefit from your beneficiaries if the lie is found upon your death.

-Insurers have several ways in which they may find out if you have lied.
+Insurers have several ways in which they may determine the validity of the information provided on your application.
 First, the life insurance smoker test that is part of the medical exam will indicate nicotine use.
 Your insurer may also scrutinize your medical records, past life insurance applications and even your social media feeds.
-They may work with an investigator to track down any traces of smoking if they have reason to suspect that you are lying.

 How much more does life insurance cost for smokers?